Artipoppe Zeitgeist carrier – my Artipoppe Zeitgeist carrier reviews

 Besides the Artipoppe baby carrier I do also have a Zeitgeist Standard carrier in velvet gold.
 Because, well, who DOESN’T want a velvet golden carrier?!
 Jokes aside this carrier is great too and carries my 2nd kid when he’ll be 6 months or older.
 Although I just love the velvet gold it’s a lot of money for just another carrier in which you can carry your kid in 2 positions, that has padded straps and bands en carries from 6 months up to 2 years.
 And it comes with the same disadvantages for me being the not easy to adjust crossed back straps.

 Besides the obvious ‘they look pretty awesome’ reason to buy an Artipoppe Zeitgeist carrier there are other reasons.
 BUT to be quite honest, those reasons don’t really stand out as the facts above can tell.
 Yes, this carrier has padded and cushy straps and is comfortable for me and for my baby.
 But so are other carriers.
-Yes, it’s cool that it provides a front carry (facing inwards) and a back carry option but then again so do others – the Tula Explore and Ergobaby Omni 360 even provide 3 or 4 carry options (being besides the front and back carry options also a front facing carry option and a hip carry option).
+Yes, it’s cool that it provides a front carry (facing inwards) a facing out option with an extra insert, and a back carry option but then again so do others – the Tula Explore and Ergobaby Omni 360 even provide 3 or 4 carry options (being besides the front and back carry options also an in built front facing carry option and a hip carry option).

 The Artipoppe Zeitgeist baby carrier and classic carrier are great carriers and I love using them.
 They are adjustable, safe, sturdy and really pretty and they offer comfort while baby wearing.
 But that being said, some other carriers offer the same and even more for far less money.
 The only thing that doesn’t compare to any other carrier is the look of it which is absolutely beautiful and classy.
 In my opinion it is not the best option for your newborn but it’s a good carrier for a 3 months old baby up to two years old.
 Is it worth the price?
 That’s really up to you 🙂 good luck with making a choice 😉